Occupant: Synopsis

-On day 10 Danny requests razor wire and cutters from the doorman.
-Danny explains that he thinks the landlord stole his cat and cut his power.
-He turns on a light and the power is back on, but claims they are just messing with his head.
-He then sets up razor wire in his apartment as booby traps.
-When he calls for Joe the doorman, a new doorman shows up, claiming that Joe is sick and Danny must leave the apartment.
+On day 10, Danny requests razor wire and cutters from Joe.
+Danny explains to Joe that he thinks the landlord stole his cat and cut his power.
+He tries to turn on a light to prove that his power is out and the light comes on, which first confuses Danny and then it clicks for him that the landlord must be messing with his head.
+He then sets up the razor wire in his apartment as a series of booby traps.
+When he later calls for Joe, a new doorman shows up, claiming that Joe is sick and Danny must leave the apartment.

-Danny now, set off by the loss of his cat and the doorman he knows, begins making crude weapons from things around the house.
+Danny, set off by the loss of his cat and the doorman he knows, begins making crude weapons from things around the house.

 Day 11 opens with him on the couch surrounded with razor wire, holding a crude weapon made from a tennis racket.
 The power is off again.
-When the power comes back on he starts smashing a chair, making too much noise.
+When the power comes back on, he starts smashing a chair, once again making too much noise.
 Another buzz of the doorbell brings the police, telling him to keep down the racket.
 The police officer also asks what the smell in the apartment is.
 Danny answers that it is dinner.
-Danny re-enters the apartment and opens a casserole in the oven to find his pet cat, charred.
+Danny re-enters the apartment and opens a casserole in the oven to find his pet cat charred.

-Day 12 he calls his lawyer and gets no answer.
-So constructs another crude weapon of nails in a swinging door.
+On day 12, he calls his lawyer and gets no answer.
+He then constructs another crude weapon of nails in a swinging door.
 He stands in front of the door and flashes back to some better times, then sees his dead grandmother’s face as she died and uses the swinging door weapon on himself.
-Later in the day, the doorbell buzzes and it’s his lawyer telling him the court order came through and the apartment is finally his.
+Later in the day, the doorbell buzzes and it’s his lawyer, telling him the court order came through and the apartment is finally his.

-The movie ends with the son of the new tenants, finding the video blog camera hidden in a piano.
+The movie ends with the son of the new tenants finding the video blog camera hidden in a piano.
 The child watches the SD card which reveals that Danny was a sleepwalker, who murdered every person and animal that entered the apartment.